sprity/sprity/readme.md

 ### With [Gulp](http://gulpjs.com)

 You can use the sprity.src method with gulp.
 It creates a gulp compatible vinyl stream.
-It takes an options object as it's only argument.
+It takes an options object as its only argument.

 ```js
 var gulp = require('gulp');